70th Anniversary GP - Max Verstappen - Red Bull Racing Honda

 And in terms of individual glory, it is also worth mentioning Max Verstappen.
 The Belgian is still aged just 21 and is one of the most exciting talents in the sport.
 He has already stoked the fires by claiming that the car won the title last year rather than Hamilton, and Verstappen opened at 800.
 That is slightly higher than Vettel to finish top of the pile come to the end of the season.

 The German comes in at the higher price of 160 to wrest the title from Hamilton’s grasp and we could be in for a riveting contest between the two best drivers on the grid right now.
 But with Hamilton way out in front in terms of odds, it would be prudent to place your bets on his potential success as early as possible, as those odds will shorten over the coming months.

 And finally, a quick reminder that all 20 of the Formula One Grand Prix races can be bet on individually as the season progresses.
 In addition, there are a wide array of options offering far more than a bet based simply on who will finish first in any given race – you may also bet on whether a driver will finish a race, who will come in last or who will start a race in pole position

-In addition to the Drivers Championship - Constructors title odds are also offered in Formula One.
+In addition to the Drivers Championship - the Constructors title odds are also offered in Formula One.
 And looking at the odds, there were only three teams in genuine contention for that crown.
-On November 2, 2020.
+On January 11, 2021.
 The odds for were last updated and here are the latest Constructors standings;

 It’s quite straightforward really.
 There is a range of sites that allow users to stream the F1 from their computers; ESPN is a company that offers a streaming service to computer users.
 Alternatively, ESPN as a channel on the television covers all the F1 races throughout the season.